Intro to mobile device management profiles

 For devices your organization owns, you can use Apple School Manager, Apple Business Manager, or Apple Business Essentials to automatically enroll them in MDM and supervise them wirelessly during initial setup; this enrollment process is known as Automated Device Enrollment.

-An enrollment profile is one of two main ways users can enroll a personal device into an MDM solution (the other way is through an organization’s account).
+An enrollment profile is one of two main ways users can enroll a personal device into an MDM solution (the other way is to use User Enrollment).
 With this profile, which contains an MDM payload, the MDM solution sends commands and—if necessary—additional configuration profiles to the device.
 It can also query the device for information, such as its Activation Lock status, battery level, and name.

 When a user removes an enrollment profile, all configuration profiles, their settings, and Managed Apps based on that enrollment profile are removed with it.
 There can be only one enrollment profile on a device at a time.